whatyouhide/whatyouhide.github.io/content/posts/2017-08-15-the-guts-of-a-property-testing-library/index.md

   * they have to be able to generate random values indefinitely (without running out of values);
   * they have to be *reproducible*, that is, they should explicitly "take in" the randomness in order to be able to deterministically "replay" the generated values;
-  * we have to be able to use a "size" to control the space of generated values so as to be able to start a test run with smaller values and grow the generated values over time.
+  * we have to be able to use a "size" to control the space of generated values to be able to start a test run with smaller values and grow the generated values over time.

 The requirements above already got me going and I implemented the first version of generators.
-Back then, a generator was a struct (so as to be able to distinguish it from any other term) with just one field, `:generator`, which was a function that took a random seed and a size.
+Back then, a generator was a struct (in order to be able to distinguish it from any other term) with just one field, `:generator`, which was a function that took a random seed and a size.

 ```elixir
 defmodule StreamData do